Photo by Mark C. Clune

-The Monument has the unique distinction as the only National Monument under United States Army (Army) management.
+The Castner Range National Monument (the Monument) has the unique distinction as the only National Monument under United States Army (Army) management.
 It encompasses 6,672 acres on the eastern slopes of the Franklin Mountains on lands administered by Fort Bliss, El Paso, Texas.
-Castner Range National Monument serves as a tribute to our nation’s Veterans, preserves significant cultural resources, rare and fragile natural resources, unique geological features, and sites of cultural significance to Tribal Nations.
-The Monument is one of the last remaining undeveloped areas in the El Paso region, providing a unique opportunity to conserve a natural landscape that is representative of the Chihuahuan Desert ecosystem.
+The Monument serves as a tribute to our nation’s Veterans, preserves significant cultural resources, rare and fragile natural resources, distinctive geological features, and sites of cultural significance to Tribal Nations.
+One of the last remaining undeveloped areas in the El Paso region, the Monument provides a special opportunity to conserve a natural landscape that is representative of the Chihuahuan Desert ecosystem.

 Safety is our top priority.
-Currently, the Monument is closed to public access while we conduct comprehensive munitions cleanup efforts from previous military training and implement necessary precautions to ensure future access meets strict safety standards.
-It showcases the ability of the Army to steward our lands for both military use and the general public.
-Due to complexity and magnitude of the cleanup, it will be years before the Monument is safe for public access.
+Currently, the Monument is closed to public access while the Army conducts a comprehensive munitions cleanup effort from previous military training and implements necessary precautions to ensure future access meets strict safety standards.
+Due to the complexity and magnitude of the cleanup, it will be several years before the Monument is safe for public access.

-The Monument is significant because of its unique combination of historical and ecological resources, which provide a valued opportunity for education, research, and recreation, while also preserving the area’s natural and cultural heritage for future generations.
-Successful management and stewardship of the Monument will require collaboration between Tribal Nations, government agencies, local communities, and conservation organizations.
+The Monument is significant because of its valuable combination of historical and ecological resources, which provide an opportunity for education, research, and recreation, while also preserving the area’s natural and cultural heritage for future generations.
+Successful management and stewardship of the Monument will require collaboration between Tribal Nations, local, state, and federal government agencies, the El Paso and surrounding communities, and conservation organizations.

-- Natural Resources: This landscape has greatly reverted to natural conditions and is a natural haven for flora and fauna of the Chihuahuan Desert.
-The Monument is home to a variety of native species, including the Texas Horned Lizard, desert mule deer, desert bighorn sheep, golden eagles, and many other resident and migratory birds.
+• Natural Resources: This landscape has greatly reverted to natural conditions and is a natural haven for flora and fauna of the Chihuahuan Desert.
+The Monument is home to a variety of native species, including the Texas Horned Lizard, desert mule deer, golden eagles, and many other resident and migratory birds.
 It also supports seasonal wildflower blooms, most notably the vibrant Mexican Gold Poppies that attract visitors and photographers in springtime.

 What’s New